PuravsPoint/DecipheringUAL/README.md

 [04-Get-RoleGroup](04-Get-RoleGroup.md) - This page will help you investigate the audit event for the Get-RoleGroup operation from a DFIR perspective.

+[05-Get-RoleGroupMember](05-Get-RoleGroupMember.md) - This page will help you investigate the audit event for the Get-RoleGroupMember operation from a DFIR perspective.

-[05-Get-RoleGroupMember) - This upcoming page will help you investigate the audit event for the Get-RoleGroupMember operation from a DFIR perspective.
+[06-Update-RoleGroupMember] - This upcoming page will help you investigate the audit event for the Update-RoleGroupMember operation from a DFIR perspective.